-Samuel Myer Isaacs realized that the future of Judaism depended on Jewish youth receiving a meaningful Jewish education.
-However, the reality was that during his lifetime most Jewish children were often educated by non-Jews in public schools.
-"We betray a culpable negligence in the proper religious training of our children," he charged.
+Samuel Myer Isaacs realized the future of Judaism depended on Jewish youth receiving a meaningful Jewish education.
+However, the reality was that during his lifetime most Jewish children were educated in public schools.

-Realizing the importance of what we call today a Jewish Day School, "In 1842 Isaacs converted his congregation's afternoon school into an all-day English and Hebrew school, the New York Talmud Torah and Hebrew Institute, with the Dutch-born Henry Goldsmith as teacher of Hebrew.
+"In 1842 Isaacs converted his congregation's afternoon school into an all-day English and Hebrew school, the New York Talmud Torah and Hebrew Institute, with the Dutch-born Henry Goldsmith as teacher of Hebrew.
 Although the school began strongly with 80 boys and was one of only three in the entire country, it failed within five years because of financial difficulties.
 Isaacs was not easily discouraged.
 In 1852 his congregation again founded a day school, the Bnai Jeshurun Educational Institute, which boasted an enrollment of 177 pupils within a year; but it too had to close after three years (1855) because of insufficient students."

-These attempts to maintain a day school were undermined by the fact that the New York State legislature had secularized the public schools.
+These attempts to maintain a day school were undermined by the New York state legislature having secularized the public schools.
 Christian textbooks were eliminated and local school boards could choose daily Scripture readings.
-In predominantly Jewish neighborhoods only passages from the Jewish Bible were read.
-The result was that Jewish parents sent their children to public school where they, of course, received no Jewish education.
+In predominantly Jewish neighborhoods, only passages from the Jewish Bible were read.
+The result was that Jewish parents sent their children to public school where they received no Jewish education.
 Reverend Isaacs correctly "considered this an unmitigated tragedy."

-However, he was not deterred by failure and in 1857 established a Hebrew high school where he served "as principal and Hebrew teacher for many years.
+He was not deterred by failure, however, and in 1857 established a Hebrew high school where he served "as principal and Hebrew teacher for many years.
 The school thrived as a boarding institution and offered a college preparatory curriculum."